engineer-panda/healthcare-data-pipeline/README.md

 ---

 ## Key Features
-- Hybrid incremental processing (watermark + file tracking + control tables)
+- Incremental processing using file-level tracking and control tables
 - Idempotent and rerunnable pipeline design
 - Metadata-driven orchestration using control tables
 - Robust audit logging for success, failure, and no-data scenarios